jgreener64/ProteinEnsembles.jl/README.md

 Greener JG, Filippis I and Sternberg MJE, Predicting protein dynamics and allostery using multi-protein atomic distance constraints, *Structure*, 2017, 25, 546-558.
 [Link to paper](http://www.cell.com/structure/fulltext/S0969-2126(17)30008-4).

+The package also has some functions that may be of general use for structural bioinformatics including superimposition, RMSD, PCA, interaction finding in structures and distance geometry.

 ## Summary